phoebe-bee/xss-demo-aug-2019/README.md

 ## Definition of XSS
 ### Reflected
 Reflected XSS occurs when an attacker crafts a URL containing a parameter or path that will be displayed in a target browser.
-The attacker usually tricks a target user into clicking on this malicious URL, and can then gain access to the user's browser through a script within the URL. and example of this could be the URL:
+The attacker usually tricks a target user into clicking on this malicious URL, and can then gain access to the user's browser through a script within the URL.
+An example of this could be the URL:

 `https://www.example.com?search=<script>alert("boo!");</script>cat%20pictures`
 ### Stored